 These are the entities like EMS or 911 or friends, family and neighbors who may be notified at the time of a medical emergency.

 Emergency Response Center

-Also known as medical monitoring center, to describe the facilities where all emergency calls from seniors who need medical emergency assistance are received.
+Also known as medical monitoring center, to describe the facilities where all calls from seniors who need medical, emergency, or assistance are received.
 The emergency response center is staffed at all times by highly trained monitors.

-Any adult who chooses to receive monitoring services from the Vital-Link personal emergency response system.
+Any adult who is chooses to receive monitoring services from the Vital-Link personal emergency response system.

 Two - Way Voice System